Zuora, Inc. (ZUO) CEO Tien Tzuo on Q3 2021 Results - Earnings Call Transcript

 Todd McElhatton

 I don't know that we've given specific guidance on where we see that, but I can certainly see it going lower.
 I think it's certainly really important for us to have a healthy SI community.
 As they build practices, we're happy for them to take the SI work on.
 And also, it gives us an opportunity to continue to build to build the pipeline, which we saw really good traction from this quarter.
-So from my perspective, I can certainly see it going longer term below the 20% services.
+So, from my perspective, I can certainly see it going longer term below the 20% services.

 Operator